plamola/ocr-joplin-notes/README.md

 python3 ocr_joplin_notes.cli --mode=FULL_RUN --tag=my_notes_for --language=get
 ```

+### Still, to do
+* Make this module dockerized
+  For those of use who do not want to install all those python dependencies.
+* Daemonize this module
+  Having this script run continuously in the background, monitoring for notes with a predefined tag, which need to receive an OCR treatment
+* Auto tagging
+  Just like the rest-uploader, have the ability to apply tags to the notes based on the OCR data

 #### Closing remarks
 * This is the first Python code I've ever written.
 It might be crap.
 It works for me.